-The AnyBody Exporter for SOLIDWORKS® add-in is currently supported for SOLID-

-WORKS 2012, 2013, 2014, 2015, 2016 and 2018.
-It may function on earlier or newer versions as well due to the generality of the SOLIDWORKS API, but this is generally not supported.

-Python: The AnyBodyTM Modeling System implements an interface for using Python functionality in models.
-In order to use this optional feature you will need to have Python 2.6, 2.7, 3.4, 3.5 or 3.6 installed.
-The 32 bit version of AnyBodyTM can interface with a 32 bit Python installation, and the 64 bit version of AnyBodyTM can use a 64 bit Python installation.
+The AnyBody Exporter for SOLIDWORKS® add-in is currently supported for SOLIDWORKS 2012, 2013, 2014, 2015, 2016 and 2018.
+It may function on earlier or newer versions as well due to the generality of the SOLIDWORKS API, but this is generally - Python: The AnyBody[TM] Modeling System implements an interface for using Python functionality in models.
+The AnyBody[TM] Modeling System installation includes a Python 3.7 distribution, but a user-selected Python installation is also supported.
+Supported versions of Python are 2.7, 3.4, 3.5, 3.6 or 3.7.
+The 32 bit version of AnyBody[TM] can interface with a 32 bit Python installation, and the 64 bit version of AnyBody[TM] can use a 64 bit Python installation.